6 Things “Dragon Age: Inquisition” Did Better Than “Skyrim”

 Alistair, Morrigan, Leliana, Queen Anora, Blackwall, Iron Bull, Dorian, and many, many more characters have their own fan bases, fan art, merchandise, and fan fiction, and all for very good reasons.
 Each has their own personality, and I grew to care for them which greatly added to the gameplay experience.

 In Elder Scrolls, all of the characters seem to blend together with the same voice actors and identical personalities (with perhaps the exception of Lucien and Martin Septim in Oblivion; but hello, he was Sean Bean).

 2. The Battle Style

 Dragon Age features different strategies so that you and your companions can tackle an enemy using your chosen method.
 Skyrim doesn't really have this.
-It's definitely true that you have a choice when it comes to attacking someone - are you going to rain arrows from above, charge in with a warhammer, or sneak up and backstab?
-However, there is no way to control other people on the field.
+It's definitely true that you have a choice when it comes to attacking someone—are you going to rain arrows from above, charge in with a Warhammer, or sneak up and backstab?
+However, there is no way to control other people in the field.

 3. The Storyline

 Dragon Age: Inquisition's storyline was great.
 We found new lands, met new people, built an army, and took down the bad guy.
 There were moments where I didn't know if my inquisitor was going to make it.
 There were parts that made me angry, sad, shocked, and everything else a great story could do.